web-dave/webdave.de/src/assets/posts/angular-elements.md

 customElements.define('moin-moin', MoinComponent);
 ```

-#### Custom Elements are unknown until they are defined and the Browser will ignore them!
+#### Custom Elements are unknown until they are defined.
+The Browser will ignore any unknown custom element!

 ### CustomElements API

-In the Class you can use getter and setter to reflect values to HTML Attributes
+In the Class you can use `getter` and `setter` to reflect values to HTML Attributes

 #### `this` inside a class definition refers to the DOM element itself